 Vibe well and you will notice an instant change in your life.
-This doesn’t mean leeching onto only high-net-worth individuals to sign under your insurance plan, or severing ties with old friends.
+This doesn’t mean leeching onto high-net-worth individuals or severing ties with old friends who only want to meet you for coffee to sell insurance plans.
 It means being kind to all while distancing yourself from those who make you morally bankrupt.
 It’s stopping with your BS people-pleasing and Instagram ‘likes’ obsession.

 Decide that not being sad is good enough

 In the midst of the mindless motion, breathe and acknowledge every emotion you feel without the need to act on every one of them.
 Make decisive, daily reminders not to strive for perfection, but progress.
 You don’t have to wait for the day you lose the little things in life to learn you had taken them for granted.